Tailor-made trip to Colombia

 • Valid passport : you must present your passport, valid for at least 6 months after the planned end date of your stay.

-• Transport ticket: you must present a transport ticket proving your planned departure from the country.
+• Proof of exit from the country: you must present a transport ticket proving your planned departure from the country.
 You can use the Onward Ticket website to obtain a temporary flight reservation.

 It’s very important to apply for an extension before the expiration date of your tourist visa.
 Be sure to apply several days before the end of your PIP.